FedEx CEO Once Punted The Companyโ€™s Last $5,000 In Las Vegas To Save It From Bankruptcy

 Garry Lu

 Believe it or not, this is just one of many fascinating details surrounding the formation of FedEx.
-The initial inception of FedEx’s concept occurred to Frederick Smith while he was attending Yale.
-There, he submitted a paper on overnight delivery service in the information era for his economic class (for which he received a C grade).
-And while this doesn’t sound like that groundbreaking of an idea, keep in mind this was in 1962 back when doctors were telling pregnant women to smoke and questioning whether people of colour deserved human rights.
+Its initial inception occurred while Fred Smith was attending Yale circa 1962.
+There, he submitted a paper on overnight delivery service in the information era for his economics class (for which he received a C grade).

 Shop B.H.
 Magazine